Last Updated on August 8, 2022

 The Giant Sand Dune at Cape Kiwanda

 The stunning peninsula of Cape Kiwanda hosts a 240 feet high sand dune, located within the Cape Kiwanda State Natural Area.
 Cape Kiwanda is the nearest sandboarding spot to Pacific City and has the steepest dunes you can find!

 The giant sand dune is very popular with runners and climbers who like a challenge, but there’s plenty of room for you to grab a sandboard or sled and sledge downhill.

 You can rent your sand board from the Cape Kiwanda RV Resort Marketplace, open every day from 9 am to 8 pm.

 Oceanside Beach State Recreation Site – Tillamook, OR

 Small coastal dunes in a beach at the center of the community of Oceanside.
 Can get very crowded with surfers and kiters during the summer.

 Nehalem Bay – Manzanita, OR

 The coastal area surrounding Manzanita offers many beaches with small dunes for sledding.
 The area stretching into Nehalem Bay State Park has taller dunes (up to 30ft) although partly covered in grass.
-Only sandboard away from vegetation.
+Sandboarding is only allowed away from vegetation.